Submissions

 Please send your submissions to the Editor via email by clicking here.

-The Advocate considers articles that are in keeping with our mandate to publish articles “of interest to lawyers and in the lawyer’s interest”.
+The Advocate considers articles that are in keeping with our mandate to publish articles on law -related topics.
 Publication is not guaranteed and is based on the timeliness of particular articles, space within the magazine, competing submissions and ultimately the editor’s discretion.

 IssueYearDeadline